 National Lager Day quotes

-- I used to drink a lot of lager when I was younger, but I’m more of a wine drinker now, I guess.
+I used to drink a lot of lagers when I was younger, but I’m more of a wine drinker now, I guess.
 I feel daunted looking at full pints.

 Tom T. Hall

-- Give a man a beer, waste an hour.
+Give a man a beer, and waste an hour.
 Teach a man to brew and waste a lifetime!

-- I’m a lager drinker.
+I’m a larger drinker.
 I’m quite a stupid lager drinker.
 I do like my lager and mashed potatoes.

 Trevor writes about food, entertainment, and pop culture.